 Building predictive capabilities using Machine Learning and Artificial Intelligence

 Let’s implement what we have learned about neural networks in an everyday predictive example.
-For example, we want to model a neural network for banking system that predicts debtor risk.
-For such a problem we have to build a recurrent neural network which can model patterns over time.
-RNN will require huge memory and a large quantity of input data.
+For example, we want to model a neural network for the banking system that predicts debtor risk.
+For such a problem, we have to build a recurrent neural network that can model patterns over time.
+RNN will require colossal memory and a large quantity of input data.
 The neural system will take data sets of previous debtors.

 Uses cases for Machine Learning based predictive analytics

 As machine learning and artificial intelligence landscape evolve, predictive analytics is finding its way into more business use cases.
 Coupled with Business intelligence (BI) tools such as Domo and Tableau, business executives can make sense of big data.

 Elucidated below are some of the use cases of machine learning-based predictive analytics:

 Predictive analytics backed up with machine learning algorithms can help retailers understand customer’s behavior and preferences.
 By studying browsing patterns and click-through rates of particular products, e-commerce companies can effectively place product recommendations and offer to maximize sales.

 Personalized recommendations and reminders can also help retailers retain their customers, thus helping in creating a loyal customer base.
 Machine learning predictive analytics also makes it easier to manage supply chain processes.
 Using predictive algorithms, retailers can better manage inventory, avoid out-of-stock scenarios, and optimize logistics and warehousing.

 2. Customer service –

 Almost every application of predictive analytics has the primary goal of providing superior customer service.
 The insights provided by predictive analytics help in customer segmentation.
 Segmenting customers based on their response and purchase patterns can further help businesses in creating marketing strategies tailored to each segment’s characteristics.